plone/volto/docs/source/configuration/volto-slate/writing-plugins.md

 ### `elementEditor` schema

-The `makeInlineElementPlugin` takes a schema for an edit component of `Element`, and saves the data in the editor.
+The `makeInlineElementPlugin` takes a schema for an edit component of the element, and saves the data in the editor.

 ```js
 export const TooltipEditorSchema = {